Integrated Sensing and Communication: Joint Pilot and Transmission Design: Numerical Results

 In Fig.~\ref{RvsMI}, we compare the Rate-MI tradeoff for different $L$.
 It is observed that the Rate-MI region firstly enlarges as $L$ increases (see curves from $L=2$ to $L=4$), and then shrinks when $L$ becomes large (see curves from $L=8$ to $L=12$).
 This is because the effective spectral efficiency of the user is affected by two factors: 1) the duration time $L$ for channel estimation and 2) the duration time $T_c-L$ for information transmission.
 As $L$ is small, the channel estimation error is large, and the achievable rate is small even if the remaining duration time, i.e., $T_c-L$, for information transmission is large.
 In contrast, as $L$ becomes large, the channel estimation error is significantly reduced, whereas the achievable rate is still small since the remaining time for information transmission is small.
 Interestingly, we can see that $L{\rm{ = rank}}\left( {{{\bf{R}}_{\bf{h}}}} \right)$ is not the optimal pilot sequence length to maximize the Rate-MI region.
 Therefore, there exists a tradeoff between minimizing the channel estimation error and maximizing the user's effective throughput.

 In Fig.~\ref{MIvsP_max}, we compare the MI obtained by different approaches versus $P_{\rm ave}$.
 The following benchmark approaches are compared: 1) \textbf{Fixed power allocation:} Similar to the proposed approach except that the power allocated to two stages, i.e., the channel estimation stage and the information transmission stage, is the same; 2) $L{\rm{ = rank}}\left( {{{\bf{R}}_{\bf{h}}}} \right)$: Similar to the proposed approach except that the pilot length is fixed with $L{\rm{ = rank}}\left( {{{\bf{R}}_{\bf{h}}}} \right)$; 3) \textbf{Gaussian-based pilot:} Similar to the proposed approach except that each entry in ${\bf{X}}_c^H$ is CSCG distributed.
+4)\textbf{ Separate S\&C:} The coherence time is divided into three stages, namely target detection, channel estimation, and information transmission.
+The optimal sensing matrix for target detection and the optimal pilot matrix for channel estimation can be easily derived in closed-form expressions, while the beamformer can be similarly solved by the proposed Algorithm 1.
 It is observed that the MI for all approaches increases monotonically with $P_{\rm ave}$ as expected.
 In addition, we observe that the proposed approach outperforms the other benchmark approaches, which indicates the benefits of joint design of pilot design and transmit beamformer.
 To show the impact of MI on the target detection performance, the corresponding $P_d$ versus $P_{\rm ave}$ is studied in Fig.~\ref{P_dvsP_max}.
+We first obtain the solution based on the MI maximization optimization problem, and then substitute the obtained pilot matrix, transmit beamformer, and training duration into \eqref{P_obj} to obtain the corresponding target detection probability.
 Compared to Fig.~\ref{MIvsP_max}, we observe that a higher MI corresponds to a higher target detection probability, which demonstrates that maximizing the MI potentially increases the detection probability.
+Moreover, we can observe that the ``Separate S\&C" scheme achieves very low detection probability even as power budget is large.
+This is because only a part of the time is utilized for target detection.
+In contrast, our proposed scheme achieves much higher detection probability than the ``Separate S\&C" scheme, which implies that the proposed protocol outperforms the separate protocol.
+The reason is that full-time duration and a well-customized pilot matrix are leveraged in our proposed scheme.